Trial date set for Cincinnati priest accused of raping altar boy

 Deters and the Archdiocese have asked anyone with information to contact law enforcement authorities.

-Butler County Prosecutor Mike Gmoser has told FOX19 NOW he warned the Archdiocese of Cincinnati through a letter to their attorney in September 2018 to keep Drew away from children and to monitor him.
-The Archdiocese has declined to release a copy of the letter to FOX19 NOW.
+Butler County Prosecutor Mike Gmoser has told FOX19 NOW he verbally warned the Archdiocese of Cincinnati through a chancellor in September 2018 to keep Drew away from children and to monitor him.

 Gmoser said his office and the Montgomery County Prosecutor’s Office investigated accusations of inappropriate behavior against Drew and found none to be criminal.
 Gmoser felt Drew was “sexually grooming” the boys for future sexual abuse and he was upset to learn his warning to the archdiocese was not heeded.